Vic Gov QR code Service

 Delivered

-User experience design and delivery of a free service that can be accessed by any venue owner as a minimum viable product out in market in 12 weeks.
+UX of a free service that can be accessed by any venue owner as a minimum viable product out in market in 12 weeks.

 Background